authority0019/autority12/README.md

-- 👋 Hi, I’m @autority12
+-  Hi, I’m @authority0019
-- 👀 I’m interested in cybersecurity
+-  I’m interested in cybersecurity
-- 🌱 I’m currently learning ethical hacking
+-  I’m currently learning ethical hacking
-- 💞️ I’m looking to collaborate on Scammer Payback's HQ
+-  I’m looking to collaborate on Scammer Payback's HQ
-- 😄 Pronouns:He/Him
+-  Pronouns:He/Him
-- ⚡ Fun fact:I've started this job on young ages!

 <!---
 autority12/autority12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.